-Thanks to the accessibility of cable and satellite throughout the country, expats living in Switzerland have plenty of options when it comes to watching TV.
-Generally speaking, a satellite will offer the most programming options, such as international channels and shows.
+Thanks to the accessibility of cable and satellite throughout the country, expats in Switzerland have plenty of options when it comes to watching TV.
+Generally speaking, a satellite offers the most programming options, including international channels.
 This is particularly true in more rural or mountainous parts of Switzerland.
 However, be aware that installing satellite receiving equipment can be expensive.
 Furthermore, Swiss TV packages are typically quite conclusive, which means that you might not need a satellite to watch what you want.

-Unless you’re setting up home high in the Swiss Alps, you’ll usually find that cable connections are more common in Switzerland.
+Unless you’re setting up home high in the Swiss Alps, cable connections are more common in Switzerland.
 The best and easiest way to get TV channels is through a home telecoms package, alongside home internet and a landline telephone.
-Signing up for a single provider can be a great way to save a little money when setting up your new home.
+Signing up for a single provider is a great way to save some money when setting up your new home.
 The biggest Swiss telecoms providers include:

-The cost of your TV subscription will largely depend on the channel package that you choose, as well as other aspects of your contract.
+The cost of your TV subscription largely depends on the channel package you choose, as well as other aspects of your contract.
 Generally speaking, most providers offer a basic channel package that includes the biggest Swiss channels and a handful of others from France, Germany, and elsewhere.
-However, be aware that a lot of programming in Switzerland is dubbed into German, French, or Italian, depending on the channel.
+However, a lot of programming in Switzerland is dubbed into German, French, or Italian, depending on the channel.
 However, some providers allow you to switch the audio output to the original version, such as English.
-While there are no exclusively Romansh-speaking TV channels, Romansh programming can be found on other channels.
+While there are no exclusively Romansh-speaking TV channels, Romansh programming is available on other channels.

-Beyond the basic channel packages, you’ll find an ever-growing number of international channels and programming in Switzerland.
-This includes a significant number of English channels that you might not expect, such as PBS and the Smithsonian Channel (both US), and E4 and ITV2 (both UK).
-With some providers, you can also upgrade to access even more international programming from around the world, from Korean to Albanian channels.
-Additionally, some packages will include subscriptions to streaming platforms such as Netflix.
+Beyond the basic channel packages, you’ll find an ever-growing number of international programming in Switzerland.
+This includes plenty of English channels that you might not expect, such as PBS and the Smithsonian Channel (both US), and E4 and ITV2 (both UK).
+With some providers, you can also upgrade to access even more international programming, from Korean to Albanian channels.
+Additionally, some packages include subscriptions to streaming platforms such as Netflix.